The Wheel of Time: Fan culture

 Many fans of The Wheel of Time attend Dragon Con, which had an exclusive Wheel of Time content track from 2001 through 2012.
 The Wheel of Time now has its own annual convention, JordanCon, which has been held annually in Atlanta, Georgia, since 2009.
 The 2020 convention was cancelled due to the COVID-19 pandemic.
+Instead, it took place over the Internet, some aspects being held through the use of the Zoom platform.
+The 2023 convention in April was the 15th anniversary of the founding of JordanCon.